My Vet Says My Cat Or Dog Needs A Special Kidney Diet – What Are My Options?

 Is The Fiber Content Of My Pet’s Diet Important?

 Added dietary fiber might also be helpful for pets with CKD.

-When soluble and insoluble fiber reaches the large intestine, it promotes the growth of bacteria.
-Some of those bacteria can utilize the same waste products (eg urea) that kidneys normally remove as their food source.
-Those wastes come in intimate contact with those bacteria through intestinal circulation.
-That gives some of these wastes an alternative way to leave the body – in the stool. (ref1, ref2, rptref3)
+When soluble and insoluble fiber reaches your pet’s large intestine, it promotes the growth of certain bacteria.
+Some of those bacteria can utilize the same waste products (eg urea) that your or dog or cat’s kidneys can no longer remove efficiently as a bacterial food source.
+Those waste products come in intimate contact with those bacteria through intestinal blood circulation.
+That gives some of these wastes an alternative way to leave your pet’s body – in its stool. ( read here , here & here)

 There are also charcoal-derived products that are added to the diets of humans with CKD in an attempt to sop up uremic toxins.
-I do not know of them having been used in dogs and cats with CKD. (ref)
+I do not know of them having been used in dogs and cats with CKD. (read here)